 BBQ smoked trisket is a great way to cook beautiful tri-tip in the style of brisket, giving it a beautiful bark.
-Matched with a good brine and BBQ rub, this will prove the talking point of any BBQ party!
+Matched with a good brine and dry rub, this will prove any BBQ party’s talking point!

 Korean Chicken Wings

-Far are few better meats than smoked chicken.
-Melt-off-the-bone goodness in the form of a tender and moist cut of chicken.
-Match that with the rich barbecue flavors of an outdoor smoker and you’re onto a winner.
+There are few better types of meat than smoked chicken.
+Melt-off-the-bone goodness in the form of a tender and juicy chicken.
+Match that with the rich barbecue flavors of an outdoor smoker, and you’re onto a winner.